Google Ads¶

 Testing¶

 Many users want to set up a test to measure the benefit of targeting word-of-mouth.
-Doing so can help identify how this targeting can best work within your mix of campaigns and will help you report the value of Herdify now and in the future.
+Testing can help identify how this targeting can best work within your mix of Google Ads campaigns and can help you report the value of targeting word-of-mouth.

 We recommend that testing follow some simple guidelines: